woocommerce/woocommerce/docs/quality-and-best-practices/removing-product-product-category-or-shop-from-the-url.md

 ---
-post_title: Understanding the Risks of Removing URL Bases in WooCommerce
+post_title: Understanding the risks of removing URL bases in WooCommerce
 menu_title: Risks of removing URL bases
 tags: reference
 ---